toshi0607/Go-FAQ-Japanese-Edition/original.md

 Regarding operator overloading, it seems more a convenience than an absolute requirement.
 Again, things are simpler without it.

-### Why doesn’t Go have "implements" declarations?
+### Why doesn’t Go have “implements” declarations?

 A Go type satisfies an interface by implementing the methods of that interface, nothing more.
 This property allows interfaces to be defined and used without